jacksund/simmate/docs/full_guides/configuration.md

 Simmate uses the Django ORM and supports multiple database backends.

 **SQLite (Default)**
-The default is a local SQLite database stored in your configuration directory.
-To allow multiple projects to coexist, the database file is named after your active Conda environment:
+The default is a local SQLite database named `database.sqlite3` stored in your configuration directory.
+To allow multiple projects to coexist on the same machine, you can change your `SIMMATE_CONFIG_DIR` environment variable to point to different directories.

-- No environment: `database.sqlite3`
-- Environment `my_env`: `my_env-database.sqlite3`

 **PostgreSQL**
 For production or shared environments, PostgreSQL is recommended: